-Wildlife move both daily and seasonally to survive.
+Wildlife like the black bear move both daily and seasonally to survive.
 However, the habitats animals rely on continue to be fragmented by housing, roads, fences, energy facilities, and other man-made barriers.
 As a result, animals are struggling more and more to reach food, water, shelter, and breeding sites.

 Climate change is also increasing the need for better wildlife movement.
-The fourth National Climate Assessment, released earlier this month, stated, “habitat fragmentation and loss of connectivity (due to urbanization, roads, dams, etc.) can prevent species from tracking shifts in their required climate.”
-Therefore, it is critical that the United States redouble its efforts to make sure wildlife can continue to move across the landscape, and to retain, restore, and establish wildlife corridors in order to ease wildlife movements and range shifts.
+The fourth National Climate Assessment stated, “habitat fragmentation and loss of connectivity (due to urbanization, roads, dams, etc.) can prevent species from tracking shifts in their required climate.”
+Therefore, it is critical that the United States redouble its efforts to make sure wildlife can continue to move across the landscape, and to retain, restore, and establish wildlife passageways in order to ease wildlife movements and range shifts.

-Recognizing these serious challenges, Senator Udall of New Mexico and Representative Beyer of Virginia introduced a game-changing piece of legislation today that would create a national program for maintaining wildlife migrations, movements, and corridors.
-The Wildlife Corridors Conservation Act of 2018 would be a momentous step in forward for 21st century wildlife management.
+Recognizing these serious challenges, Senator Tom Udall of New Mexico and Congressmen Don Beyer of Virginia and Vern Buchanan of Florida introduced a game-changing piece of legislation today that would support maintaining wildlife migrations, movements, and corridors.
+The Wildlife Corridors Conservation Act of 2019 would be a momentous step forward for 21st century wildlife management.

-Creates a Wildlife Movements Grant Program to fund important habitat connectivity projects on state, private and tribal lands.
-The projects will be identified by the Regional Wildlife Movement Councils.
+Creates a Wildlife Movements Grant Program to fund important wildlife movement projects on state, private and tribal lands.
 This work will consist of building bridges over roads blocking mule deer and pronghorn migrations, and creating culverts (pathways for water to flow under infrastructure) that allow turtles and amphibians to cross barriers safely.